PrabhaBharadwaj/House_Price_Prediction/README.md

     test.csv - the test set
     data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms

+## 5. Model Training

+- Applied Different Models and identified xgboost is the best model with low error and high R2

+- Submissions are evaluated on Root-Mean-Squared-Error (RMSE) and RMSLE between the logarithm of the predicted value and the logarithm of the observed sales price.

+- Uplaoded this final submission file in kaggle

 ## Data fields